 - Acknowledge, respect, and work with individuals’ self-healing process.

 - Doctor as Teacher (Docere):

-Naturopathic physicians educate their patients and encourage self-responsibility for health.
+Naturopathic doctors educate their patients and encourage self-responsibility for health.
 They also recognize and employ the therapeutic potential of the doctor-patient relationship.

 - Treat the Whole Person:

-Naturopathic physicians treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
-Since total health also includes spiritual health, naturopathic physicians encourage individuals to pursue their personal spiritual development.
+Naturopathic doctors treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
+Since total health also includes spiritual health, naturopathic doctors encourage individuals to pursue their personal spiritual development.

-Naturopathic physicians emphasize the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.
+Naturopathic doctors emphasize the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.